 Apparel brands like Outdoor Voices have used the new feature to create video content that shows people wearing their clothes, with links that go directly to the products worn.
 For example, they produce videos that feature regular people working out in their clothing lines.
 Now customers can see products in action before deciding whether or not to buy.

-Originally popularized in China, livestreaming in e-commerce began to trend around the world during the pandemic, when consumers craved human connection.
+Originally popularized in China, livestream video in e-commerce began to trend around the world during the pandemic, when consumers craved human connection.
+And now livestream shopping is changing the industry.

 Walmart created the first ever “shoppable” livestream, called the “Holiday Shop-A-Long Spectacular,” where a live digital audience got to watch 10 TikTok creators showcase their favorite Walmart fashion items.